 Dr. Angela Dionisi is an Assistant Professor of Management at the Sprott School of Business.
-Prior to joining Carleton University, Professor Dionisi earned both her PhD and MSc in Management (Organizational Behaviour), from the Queen’s School of Business.
+Prior to joining Carleton, Dr. Dionisi earned both her PhD and MSc in Management (Organizational Behaviour) from the Smith School of Business, Queen’s University.
 Her research focuses broadly on the areas of workplace mistreatment and leadership.
-Much of her research is focused on workplace sexual harassment and aggression, with special attention given to understudied victim populations (e.g. male victims of sexual harassment; witnesses of workplace aggression; the romantic partners of workplace mistreatment targets; leaders).
-Moreover, Professor Dionisi conducts research on the predictors (e.g., mental health; familial dynamics and demands) of effective and destructive leadership behaviour.
+Much of her research is focused on workplace sexual harassment, with special attention given to understudied victim populations (e.g. male victims; bystanders; targets’ family members).
+Moreover, Dr. Dionisi conducts research on the predictors (e.g., mental health; familial dynamics and demands) of destructive leadership behaviour.
 Through her research she aims to generate knowledge that can be used to foster healthier workplace environments.